by Keith A. Richardson

 The conductor won’t even attempt to speak English.
 (How many on Via Rail would try Japanese?)
 Of course, he has good reason, embarrassed after trying to caution me for snoring abominably a hundred km back.
 (GNOXXGH.
 GNOXXGHHHHH.
 “Genterman, genterman, prease wakeup!”
 GNOXXGH).

 At Morioka I have six minutes to catch a regular express train that will take me north to the tip of Honshu then slide down through the 53.8 km-long Seikan Tunnel under the Tsugaru strait, emerge on the southern tip of Hokkaido, and eventually reach Sapporo—another five hours away.
-(The Seikan, completed only in 1988, is considered a marvel of engineering though likely to end up as a mushroom farm because fewer people use it in the age of 800 km daily commuter flights than its designers had predicted back in the sixties!
+(The Seikan, completed only the year before (1988), is considered a marvel of engineering though likely to end up as a mushroom farm, because fewer people use it in the age of 800 km daily commuter flights, than its designers had predicted back in the sixties!
 But I digress.)